Chishimba Kambwili: Political career

 In October 2020, Chishimba Kambwili was sentenced to prison for "forgery" by the Lusaka Court of First Instance.
 "In the first count, the convict was sentenced to 12 months and an additional 12 months for disseminating false documents," Magistrate David Simu Samba said in his judgment.
 Both sentences were to be executed simultaneously.
 He was acquitted of a charge of giving false information to an official.

 In April 2021, Kambwili left the National Democratic Congress (NDC) party and rejoined the Patriotic Front (PF) party.
 He was part of the PF's campaign team ahead of the 2021 general election.

 In 2022, Kambwili was one of the nine PF members who decided to contest for the party presidency after Edgar Lungu announced his retirement.
+Lungu was given back the title of PF president in October 2023, putting a halt to any plans for a convention.
+After Lungu's death in June 2025, acting party president Given Lubinda announced on 15 March 2026 that a convention will take place within a few days to choose a successor, with Kambwili as one of the candidates.
+The convention took place virtually on 21 March 2026 and the delegates that were present elected Makebi Zulu to be the president of the party faction with 49.2% of the vote, with Chishimba Kambwili getting getting 1.4% of the vote.

+In May 2026, Kambwili was adopted by the Citizens First (CF) party led by Harry Kalaba to be their parliamentary candidate in Roan constituency in Luanshya District, where he was previously the member of parliament, in the 2026 general election to happen in August that year.
+However, in July 2026, Kambwili decided to endorse and join the campaign team of a different presidential candidate from Kalaba.